brainflow-dev/brainflow/emulator/README.md

-# Brainflow Emulator
+# Brainflow Emulator (Cyton)

-Brainflow emulator allows users to run tests without EEG headset.
+Brainflow Cyton emulator allows users to run tests without EEG headset.

 * On Windows it works using [com0com](http://com0com.sourceforge.net/)
 * On Linux it works using pty